Please lock.

 He doesn't use his reach advantage as much as he should, but he is pretty quick.
 Don't be shocked if he pulls off the upset.

 Floyd talking about putting his 147 and 154 belts on the line for his next fight in September, similar to what Sugar Ray Leonard did vs Lalonde ...
-I wonder who it will be :nerd:
+I wonder who it will be 8o

-Marquez wants 20 million to fight Pac again :lol:
+Marquez wants 20 million to fight Pac again :lol

 Roach is ok with Pac fighting Provodnikov